brainwipe/brainwipe.github.io/content/blog/2024-12-11-deploy-container-codedeploy/index.md

 ### Steps

-This only builds part of the pipeline, we'll add more parts after.
+Due to a restriction with the CodePipeline Console user interface, this only builds part of the pipeline, we'll add more parts after.

 - Create a new pipeline
 - Set the pipeline name to a description of what it will be doing, such as deploying a worker.